0xProject/EIPs/EIPS/eip-tbd.md

 1. execute any view function (e.g `balanceOf()`) as if it was a STATICCALL (see limitations below).
 2. Trace and remember all the storage locations accessed with SLOAD.

 When a new block is mined, call `eth_getStateDiff` for the block and see if any of the storage locations of interest have been modified.
 If so, re-compute the balance for the associated address.
 No other balances need be re-computed.
+If the application goes offline for some time, it can recover by requesting a state diff between it's last known block and the latest block.

 This approach is flexible enough to allow developers to efficiently watch any arbitrary contract state.
 It also allows developers to build applications that are more robust and cannot be easily tricked by incorrect or malicious implementations of contracts that omit events while modifying state.
 This is an especially important consideration for financial applications.